moron6554/distractions--/README.md

 ## 🖼️ License
 GNU GENERAL PUBLIC LICENSE License.
 ---

+*"Your future self will thank you for using this, even if your present self hates it."*
 > ✨ Stay focused, stay free from distractions.
 You deserve to win king. 💪